 So, when should AutoMix be used?
-When (and why) should mics be assigned weights?
-It could be anything from, say, a podcast, where the host's mic could be assigned a high weight and guests medium or low.
-Same thing with a broadcast.
-There's the play-by-play announcer and the color commentator.
-They would be given higher weights than special guests in the booth or on the field.
+When (and why) should a mic be assigned priority?
+It could be anything from, say, a podcast, where the host's mic could be assigned the priority and the guest's is off.
 Radio stations could use AutoMix for the main host and their guests, as well.